Research Unit

 Subscribe to the newsletter

-Pierre Thibault’s laboratory uses quantitative proteomics and bioanalytical mass spectrometry expertise to study the molecular mechanisms and the post-translational modifications that regulate the function of proteins involved in immunity and signalling in cells.
+Pierre Thibault’s laboratory uses quantitative proteomics and bioanalytical mass spectrometry to study the molecular mechanisms and post-translational modifications that control the function, dynamics, and localization of key proteins involved in immunity and cell signaling, particularly in the context of cancer.

 Research theme